aredridel/how-to-read-code/how-to-read-code.md

 ^ Like there's any programmers out there who don't read source code.

 ^ Then I met a bunch of programmers who don't read source code.
 And I talked to some more who wouldn't read anything but the examples.
+And I met a _lot_ of beginning programmers who have a hard time figuring out where to start.

 ^ When they were maintaining software, they'd do almost anything to avoid reading the source code.